IndustryFusion/DigitalTwin/semantic-model/datamodel/README.md

     }
 ```
 This specifies the mandatory `id` and `type` field of every NGSI-LD object. `id` must be an *URN* and `type` must contain a *compacted* form.
-The "$schema" field must be "https://json-schema.org/draft/2020-12/schema", the $id of the schema must be a valid URL with the additional constraint that all '#' fields **must be URL-Encoded**.
+The `$schema` field must be https://json-schema.org/draft/2020-12/schema, the `$id` of the schema must be a valid URL with the additional constraint that all '#' fields **must be URL-Encoded**.
 An example for a schema and related data can be seen in the following:

 ```json
 # JSON-Schema: